wordofwarning/wordofwarning.org/current/2016-hazard/12-1/index.md

 Using humour and a sense of the absurd, a collective of women who identify as older, set about disrupting the flow of public spaces.

 #### Credits
-[Hazard](/hab/hazard) 2016 is produced by [hÅb](/hab), in collaboration with the participating artists; supported using public funding by Arts Council England + funded by Manchester City Council. | Header image: Antje Hildebrandt, 2014
+[Hazard](/hab/hazard) 2016 is produced by [hÅb](/hab), in collaboration with the participating artists; supported using public funding by Arts Council England + funded by Manchester City Council.
 <a href="http://hazardmcr.org" target="_blank">hazardmcr.org</a> | <a href="http://twitter.com/HazardMcr" target="_blank">@HazardMcr</a> | <a href="http://twitter.com/hashtag/HazardMcr" target="_blank">#HazardMcr</a>